cambiotraining/bacterial-genomics/materials/11-tb_profiler.md

 ## Running TB-Profiler on the command line {#sec-tbprofiler}

-Given we have 50 TB genomes to analyse, we're going to run `TB-Profiler` on the command line instead of uploading the FASTQ files to the web version, starting with a single sample `ERX9450498_ERR9907670`.
+Given we have five TB genomes to analyse, we're going to run `TB-Profiler` on the command line instead of uploading the FASTQ files to the web version, starting with a single sample `ERX9450498_ERR9907670`.

 We'll start by activating the `tb-profiler` software environment: